Composable, traceable and declarative Flow Pipelines for Laravel

 Laravel Flowpipe is a powerful, modern alternative to Laravel's built-in Pipeline package that provides composable, traceable, and declarative flow pipelines.
-Perfect for building complex business workflows, data processing pipelines, and API integrations with advanced error handling and retry mechanisms.
+Perfect for building complex business workflows, data processing pipelines, user registration flows, API integrations, and any scenario where you need reliable, maintainable, and testable step-by-step processing.

 - π Flexible Steps - Support for closures, classes, and custom steps